2023 SEO Statistics: Local, Content, Linkbuilding, Etc.

 - About 57% of SEO experts agree that content creation and marketing are the best way to drive results

-- Around 65% of searchers unveil that relevance is the most important factor to curate a successful SEO campaign
+- Around 65% of searchers unveil that relevance is the most important factor in curating a successful SEO campaign

-- 60% of marketers are publishing content once a day.
+- 60% of marketers publish content once a day.
 Despite knowing the power of content marketing, only 60% of marketers are posting content once or more every week

 - The average 1st-page result in Google contains around 1890 words of content.
-This means detailed articles and landing pages have the potential of establishing you as the industry leader
+This means detailed articles and landing pages have the potential to establish you as the industry leader

 - Content creation can also improve indexation rates by more than 434%.
-Websites that are regularly updated are loved by Google.
-The latest SEO stats show that creating regular blog content will result in 434% higher indexation rates when compared to the websites that do not update their content on a regular basis
+Google loves websites that are regularly updated.
+The latest SEO stats show that creating regular blog content will result in 434% higher indexation rates when compared to websites that do not update their content on a regular basis

 Technical SEO Statistics